nishkohli96/eslint-config/packages/eslint-flat-config/README.md

 > [!NOTE]
 >This package is compatible with eslint `9.0.0` or above.
 For eslint `8.57.0` or below check [@nish1896/eslint-config](https://www.npmjs.com/package/@nish1896/eslint-config).

-For detailed information, please read the [docs](https://nish1896-eslint-config.vercel.app/).
+For comprehensive details on installation, setup, rules, and usage, please refer to the [documentation](https://www.npmjs.com/package/@nish1896/eslint-flat-config).